-In March 1996, the Company renewed an employment agreement with Mr. Nahmad which expires January 31, 1999 and each January 31 automatically extends one year from its then expiration date unless the Compensation Committee shall have notified Mr. Nahmad to the contrary in writing prior to that date.
-Under the terms of the employment agreement, Mr. Nahmad shall be employed as President and Chairman of the Board of the Company at an annual salary of not less than \$480,000 and will be entitled to additional compensation pursuant to an Incentive Plan.
+The Company renewed an employment agreement with Mr. Nahmad which expires January 31, 2002 and automatically renews for three-year terms unless the Compensation Committee shall have notified Mr. Nahmad to the contrary in writing prior to the expiration date.
+Under the terms of the employment agreement, Mr. Nahmad shall be employed as President and Chairman of the Board of the Company at an annual salary of not less than \$630,000 and will be entitled to additional compensation pursuant to an Incentive Plan.